localstack/localstack-blog.github.io/content/2024-08-28-ephemeral-instances/index.md

 ## Create an Ephemeral Instance from a Cloud Pod

 The easiest and most efficient way to create an ephemeral instance is via a [Cloud Pod](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/).
 Cloud Pods are essentially a snapshot of the state of a running LocalStack instance that can be stored, versioned, shared, and restored.
-This means that, rather than creating a new empty ephemeral instance, you can create the ephemeral instance with the resources or data already deployed.
+This means that, rather than creating an empty ephemeral instance, you can create the ephemeral instance with the resources or data ready to be used.

 Let's see how this works.
 I have an example application I've built using a combination of S3, CloudFront, Lambda, API Gateway and DynamoDB running locally via LocalStack.
 The message displayed at the bottom of the page is from data pre-loaded into DynamoDB.